Developer Console

 } catch (final Throwable e) {

-// If for any reason the app is not able to fulfill the purchase,
+// If for any reason the app can't fulfill the purchase,

 // add your own error handling code here.